-When you study Computer Science at A level you will learn a wide range of skills such as problem solving, logical reasoning and abstract thinking, as well as being able to develop your innovative and creative side.
+When you study Computer Science at A Level you will learn a wide range of skills such as problem solving, logical reasoning and abstract thinking, as well as being able to develop your innovative and creative side.
 If you enjoy creating and implementing effective solutions to a wide range of problems, then Computer Science is for you.

 - The components of a computer

-- Software and software development
+- Software applications and software development

-- Data transmission and networking
+- Data transmission and networks